taddison/tjaddison.com/_posts/2017-08-06-Building-better-OMS-alerts-with-function-apps.md

 ![Sample Slack Message](/assets/2017-08-06/sample-slack-message.png)

-If you want to skip straight to the final code it is available in [this github repo](https://github.com/taddison/blog-oms-to-slack/tree/master/EndToEnd).
+If you want to skip straight to the final code it is available in [this GitHub repo](https://github.com/taddison/blog-oms-to-slack/tree/master/EndToEnd).
 <!--more-->
 ## Pre-requisites
 - An OMS account ([info](https://docs.microsoft.com/en-us/azure/operations-management-suite/operations-management-suite-overview))